 Audio producer Jennifer Jerrett recorded the sounds as part of a collaboration between Yellowstone National Park and the Acoustic Atlas at Montana State University Library.
 The collection launched at the end of January 2016.

 “You know these sounds might go away,” Jerrett told Montana Public Radio.
 “Our landscapes are changing, our soundscapes are changing.
 You know, things like climate change, habitat loss, even just the presence of people in the park changes the acoustic environment.”

 Acoustic Atlas (acousticatlas.org) features free access to audio clips of people, animals and nature (think a bubbling geyser), many of which have been recorded in the Greater Yellowstone area.

-“We could not be more excited to share the sounds of Yellowstone through our archive,” says Kenning Arlitsch, dean of the Montana State University Library.
+“We could not be more excited to share the sounds of Yellowstone through our archive,” Kenning Arlitsch, dean of the Montana State University Library, told the Missoulian.
 “Montana State University Library launched Acoustic Atlas because there are relatively few natural sounds collections at libraries, and even fewer focusing on the Greater Yellowstone Ecosystem.”

 Not All of the Sounds are Animals

 Featuring recordings from throughout the Western United States, Acoustic Atlas was founded in 2013.
 Arlitsch says the Yellowstone Collection fits well into the atlas’ mission to document the sounds of regional ecosystems.
 Acoustic Atlas aims to use the field recordings to create podcasts about Yellowstone and the research taking place in the Greater Yellowstone Ecosystem.

 “It’s not just about recording an elk,” Arlitsch told the Missoulian.
 “You could record different seasons, different times of day and record ambient sounds as well (as) the way a stream sounds.”